reduxjs/redux-toolkit/README.md

 - A `createReducer()` utility that lets you supply a lookup table of action types to case reducer functions, rather than writing switch statements.
 In addition, it automatically uses the [`immer` library](https://github.com/mweststrate/immer) to let you write simpler immutable updates with normal mutative code, like `state.todos[3].completed = true`.
 - A `createAction()` utility that returns an action creator function for the given action type string.
 The function itself has `toString()` defined, so that it can be used in place of the type constant.
 - A `createSlice()` function that accepts a set of reducer functions, a slice name, and an initial state value, and automatically generates corresponding action creators, types, and simple selector functions.
-- An improved version of the widely used `createSelector` utility for creating memoized selector functions, which can accept string keypaths as "input selectors" (re-exported from the [`selectorator` library](https://github.com/planttheidea/selectorator)).

 ## Documentation